Good Mail Sorting

 See, over the years, I have forever wanted to get rid of procmail, because its configuration syntax is so awful.
 But I have been putting it off ever since I read about Mail::Audit back in… yes, 2001.
 (Later along came Email::Filter, and later still some aid for dealing with the harsh environment in the form of Email::Pipemailer::DieHandler.)

-But I knew the data loss default cost of mistakes, so I stuck with procmail grudgingly instead of trying to replace it with some custom code, because I trusted procmail to ensure my mail gets onto disk – if not fully then at least to an extent that I wouldn’t trust my own attempts.
+But I knew the data loss default cost of mistakes, so I stuck with procmail grudgingly instead of trying to replace it with some custom code, because I trusted procmail with my mail’s arrival on disk – if not fully then at least to an extent that I wouldn’t trust my own attempts.
 I’m only a dilettante at mail-handling code (not being familiar with the ground it has to have covered), and in any case procmail is battle-tested in a way my own attempts will never ever be.

 What I didn’t realise is that I don’t need to write code to do what procmail does.
 I can just have mpop deliver all of my mail to a transit folder, then invoke a script that scans this transit folder and kicks any mail it finds in there over to its destination.